arung-northwestern/pyIsoP/docs/examples.rst

 Here we provide a few simple examples on using the different functionalities offered by PyIsoP.
 There are more options available to the individual functions than the ones demonstrated here.
-Please refer to the corresponding API reference to find more about the modules and functions and the possible options.b
+Please refer to the corresponding API reference to find more about the modules and functions and the possible options.

 .. _grid: